 1. General – Area of Application

 1.1.
 The MaiMed Terms and Conditions of Purchase shall apply for all agreements concluded between MaiMed and the supplier regarding the supply of marketable goods and other products.
+They only apply if the supplier is a contractor (§ 14 German Civil Code (BGB)), a legal entity under public law or a special fund under public law.
 They shall also apply for all future business relations, even if not expressly agreed upon again in writing.
 Any terms and conditions issued by the Supplier deviating from these Terms and Conditions of Purchase, which MaiMed does not approve in writing, shall not be binding on MaiMed, even if MaiMed does not expressly negate them.
 The MaiMed Terms and Conditions of Purchase shall also apply if MaiMed accepts the supplier’s delivery without reservation, despite knowing that the terms and conditions of supply contradict or deviate from the MaiMed Terms and Conditions of Purchase.

 1.2.
 Any agreements concluded between MaiMed and the supplier in connection with the preparation and conclusion of purchase agreements must be in writing, even for electronic data interchange.
 Such agreements shall be specified by MaiMed at the end of the respective purchase agreement, these Terms and Conditions of Purchase and the underlying quotations (orders).